garsetayusuf/payslip-management-system/README.md

 ## Authentication

-The system uses JWT-based authentication with two user roles:
+The system uses cookie-based session authentication instead of bearer tokens.
+After login, the server sets an HTTP-only cookie that stores the session or access token.

 ### Default Admin Account